rsp2k/django-guest-user2/README.md

 Inspired by and as an alternative for [django-lazysignup](https://github.com/danfairs/django-lazysignup) and rewritten for modern Django and Python versions.

+> **📋 Note**: This repository is a fork of [julianwachholz/django-guest-user](https://github.com/julianwachholz/django-guest-user), which appears to be unmaintained.
+This fork includes bug fixes, dependency updates, expanded Django/Python version support, and ongoing maintenance.

 ## ✨ Features

 - 🚀 **Zero-friction onboarding**: Visitors can start using your app immediately